clarkdeveloper/my-portfolio/README.md

 # Jesse Clark's Portfolio
-THis is my professional portfolio.
+This is my professional portfolio.

 The site uses AWS as a Back-end utilizing
 * S3